 ASTP Program Description

-- Fetal imaging emphasis will be MR imaging including: running the protocol in the scanner, supervising the technologist, interpretation of the exam, consultation and making the report.
+- Fetal imaging emphasis will be MR imaging of central nervous system disorders in fetuses.
+Fellow will be trained on running the protocol in the scanner, supervising the technologist, interpretation of the exam, consultation and making the report.

 - Function as independent consultant.

 - Undertake an active role as a teacher and role model to medical students and radiology residents.

 - Review and dictate exams in a timely and efficient manner.

 Criteria and How to Apply

 - USMLE Step 1, 2 and 3